Looking for easy SEO tips? Why not, right? The whole world is looking for “easy”.

 Apart from everything you do (above), you also have the opportunity to expand your content asset base as a part of your content marketing efforts.

 For instance, you could use Visme or Canva to whip out infographics and share them as a part of a relevant blog post, share it on Infographic hosting websites, use them for guest blogging on other blogs.
+Then, learn to optimize your images for SEO.

 Or you could create interactive PDFs (share elsewhere or on your own sites).